Berdi Beg

+Early life

 When Jani Beg conquered the Chupanid kingdom in Azerbaijan and northwestern Iran in 1357, he left his son Berdi Beg as viceroy in Tabriz.
 However, Jani Beg became seriously ill on his return home, and either at his prompting or on his own initiative, his officer Tughluq Beg secretly communicated this information to Berdi Beg.
 The latter immediately rushed home, with a mere 10 companions.
 Jani Beg's condition improved, and when he discovered his son's return he was concerned about Berdi Beg's intentions.
 Although Jani Beg's wife Toqai Toghlu Khatun, Berdi Beg's mother, reassured the khan that his son was no threat, worried about Jani Beg's suspicions, Tughluq Beg arranged for the khan's murder.

+Although Jani Beg's contemporaries suspected that he was killed on Berdi Beg's order, he appeared to have been on good terms with his heir following the Tabriz campaign.
+A late Russian source, the Nikon Chronicle, says Jani Beg was killed at the hands of the ulus beys due to strangulation.
+Persian sources place the responsibility for Jani Beg's murder on either Berdi Beg or the ulus beys, who considered him to be too old, although there are no direct sources on his death.